jnields/febs/README.md

   - webpack contains functionality that we need either itself or through its ecosystem of loaders and plugins.
   - Maintainable due to the fact that there is minimal code and it is well tested.
   - Updateable via webpack's ecosystem and local webpack conf overrides.
-- No gulp?
-    - It's just a task runner; we use npm scripts.

 ## Installation
 - `npm install git+https://github.com/rei/febs.git`

-## Usage

 ### Assumptions